DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 #### Configuring Jenkins

 Now that Jenkins is running you have to configure it.
-On first time use it will present you the following page.
+On the first time use it will present you the following page.
 [pic]

 Here you have to insert the key that you get either from the output of the provision script or via: